 Issue 3.1 Improve the effectiveness of the Congresses for information exchange Strategies Outcomes Encourage sessions which are looking towards the future More effective Congresses - oriented towards the future activities of the World Road Association Encourage contributions from the different stakeholders including the different categories of users, and from other international organisations Stimulate growth in membership Better mutual recognition

 Goal 4: Activity and Visibility at the National Level

 To build and strengthen the activity and visibility of the Association at the national level.
-(Led by the Conference of National Committees and supported by the Communications

 (Led by the Conference of National Committees and supported by the Communications Commission.)